ljsabc/Fujisaki/README.md

 Inspired by Fujisaki Chihiro, tbf.
 I thought it would be a fun project, as I really cannot predict my life in the future, and I would like to see how my doppelgänger would react to the world.
 On the other hand, thank to the super-strong LLM and LoRA, which makes finetuning of LLM with small dataset possible.

+## Colab:

+Only training Colab is available now: https://colab.research.google.com/drive/1AGndDZLHwN_tj6vSz_0285TlQKpOo5Cj?usp=sharing

+The inference Colab will be available soon (as I do not want to use my own old tweets).

 ## Sample outputs:

     # results after a 2-epoch training, with ~50k tweets, including replies